 Using MayaLT to create automatic LODs

-1. First, duplicate the mesh we are going to LOD and hide it.
-This is the equivalent to duplicating the background layer and working in a regular layer in Photoshop, just to make sure we keep the original material in case something went wrong.
+To begin, duplicate the mesh that you intend to create LOD for, and then hide it.
+This is akin to duplicating the background layer and working on a regular layer in Photoshop, ensuring that you retain the original material in case any issues arise.

-3. Extract the meshes from the LOD group by unparenting them.
+Next, extract the meshes from the LOD group by unparenting them.
 This allows you to inspect and address any potential issues individually.

-4. Apply the material of the original mesh to the LODded one, so you can see how close to the original mesh's look it is.
+Apply the material of the original mesh to the LODded one.
+This will help you assess how closely the LOD mesh matches the original mesh's appearance.